Skip to content

 Description

-The practitioner sits with the legs spread wide in kaikyaku.
-The legs remain straight and the feet are active.
+The practitioner sits with the legs spread wide apart in kaikyaku.
+The legs remain straight and the feet active.

 The exercise is performed in three directions:

-1. The upper body turns slightly and leans forward from the hips over the right leg
+1. the upper body is turned slightly and brought forward from the hips over the right leg

-3. The upper body moves forward between the legs
+3. the upper body is brought forward between the legs

 Purpose